Industrial unionism: Australia

 Verity Burgmann asserts in Revolutionary industrial unionism that the IWW in Australia provided an alternate form of labour organising, to be contrasted with the Labourism of the Australian Labor Party and the Bolshevik Communism of the Communist Party of Australia.
 Revolutionary industrial unionism, for Burgmann, was much like revolutionary syndicalism, but focused much more strongly on the industrial nature of unionism.
 Burgmann saw Australian syndicalism, particularly anarcho-syndicalism, as focused on mythic small shop organisation.
 For Burgmann, the IWW's vision was always a totalising vision of a revolutionary society: the Industrial Commonwealth.

 Korea

 The theory and practice of industrial unionism is not confined to the western or the English-speaking world.
 The Korean Confederation of Trade Unions (KCTU) is committed to reorganizing their current union structure along the lines of industrial unionism.

 South Africa

-The Congress of South African Trade Unions (COSATU) is also organized along the lines of industrial unionism.
+Established in 1985, the Congress of South African Trade Unions (COSATU) is also organized along the lines of industrial unionism.
+The union is the largest of the country's three primary trade union federations and was founded after four years of discussions between competing unions that were also opposed to apartheid.
+While its affiliates range from a variety of industries—agricultural to civil rights to textiles—all unions are aligned with the congress' commitment to a "non-racial, non-sexist and democratic South Africa."